leonardinius/go-standup-tools/README.md

 # go-jira-tools

 go-jira-tools is a command-line tool written in Go that generates daily standup notes based on Jira activity feed.
-It extracts the relevant information from the activity feed, and formats it into an easy-to-read template.
+It extracts the relevant information from the activity feed and formats it into an easy-to-read template.
-As well as automatically copies that to the clipboard.
+Additionally, it automatically copies the output to the clipboard.

-# Installation
+## Installation

-To install go-jira-tools,
+To install go-jira-tools, follow the steps below:

--   clone this repository,
+1. Clone this repository to your local machine.
--   `cp .run.example.sh .run.sh`, adjust
+2. Copy the `run.example.sh` file to `run.sh` and adjust it as necessary.
--   `./run.sh`
+3. Run `./run.sh`.

-# Usage
+## Usage

 To generate a daily standup notes template, run the following command:

 ```bash
 ./run.sh

 ```

 This will produce the standup notes in the following format: